Friday, December 2, 2022

 Simple Questions

-Take this nice Trevor Noah's take on the conflict between Palestine & Israel: https://www.youtube.com/watch?v=NeZ4yXyzUG0
+Take this nice take on the conflict between Palestine & Israel by Trevor Noah:

 After reading this post, you may wonder, "Isn't this obvious?
 Does this require a page long write up?".
 So, I'd like to summarize the purpose of the post, so that the reader is not mislead to think that I am debating the areas discussed in the two examples.
-I am asking/hoping that I will learn something through any interesting responses you provide as to how you distill complex scenarios.
+I am not.
+I am asking how do you distill complex scenarios?
 Do you use any such framing devices to distill or analyze problems in a simpler way?
+I am hoping to learn new models & frameworks through any interesting responses you provide.

 No comments: